owaishjamal/BDA-Assignment-Group-16/README.md

 ## 🧑‍🤝‍🧑 Team Members

-* Shivam Singh Parihar (IIIT Allahabad, Roll No: IIT2022130)
+* Shivam Singh Parihar (Roll No: IIT2022130)
-* Anshul Singh (IIIT Allahabad, Roll No: IIT2022169)
+* Anshul Singh (Roll No: IIT2022169)
-* Owaish Jamal (IIIT Allahabad, Roll No: IIB2022037)
+* Shreya Sinha (Roll No: IIB2022034)
-* Shreya Sinha (IIIT Allahabad, Roll No: IIB2022034)
+* Owaish Jamal (Roll No: IIB2022037)

 ---

-⭐ If you find this project useful, consider giving it a star!
+⭐ If you find this project useful, consider giving it a star or full marks maybe :)!